WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 With both configs in place, you can now run webpack.

 First you need a basic block.js to build.
-Create `block.js`
+Create `block.js` with the following content:

 ```js
 const { registerBlockType } = wp.blocks;